AdemiluaIbukunoluwa/nba-datalake/README.md

 - Run python src/data-lake.py to execute the script:
 ![alt text](<Screenshot 2025-01-16 151931.png>)

+## Manually check for resources
 - Resources created in S3.
 ![alt text](image.png)

-- Raw data is stored in /raw-data and the query results will be stored in /athena-results.
+- There are two general purpose buckets in S3: raw data is stored in /raw-data and the query results will be stored in /athena-results.
 ![alt text](image-1.png)

 ## Querying with Athena